dmsul/site-source/content/pages/tutorial_workflow_3python.rst

                             .drop('dumb_var', axis=1)
                             .set_index('state_id'))

-Long strings can be wrapped in parenthesis as well and will automatically be concatenated.
+Long strings can be wrapped in parentheses as well and will automatically be concatenated.
 Just don't forget to add spaces where necessary.

 .. code-block:: python3